-The harvest of rainwater for domestic purposes has started a long time ago.
+The harvest of rainwater for domestic purposes started a long time ago.
 People stores rainwater so they can use something to quench their thirst, clean their body, and feed their animals especially during dry season.

 Due to population growth, global warming, and climate change, water has become scarce in many countries around the world.
 Water levels have dropped gradually, and it has become a serious concern for the government because it leads to illnesses and even death of the citizens.

 Modern homes and big companies nowadays dispose various chemical wastes into huge bodies of water which leads to pollution.
-This phenomenon has become a global problem and government spends billions to address it immediately and sustainably.
-The supply of clean water has depleted, thus, an alternative method is harvesting of the rainwater.
+This phenomenon has become a global problem, and the government spends billions to address it immediately and sustainably.
+The supply of clean water has depleted.
+Thus, an alternative method is harvesting of the rainwater.

 Harvesting rainwater is a simple and practical way to deal with the water crisis.
 As people become environment-friendly nowadays, rainwater harvesting is becoming popular.

 It also leads to eco-conservation and smart use of the natural resources.
 The water tables in most urban areas are now falling, and many people have become dependent on bottled water which is costly and sustainable.

 Thus, in this article, we will discuss the history of harvesting rainwater, its benefits, and ways to harvest rainwater.
 In the last part, we will also tackle the four methods on how to filter rainwater to make it safe for drinking.